 - A blood test is not required

-- A $93.50 fee is required payable by cash, credit card, check, or money order payable to the Clerk of the Circuit Court.
-As of June 2010, all credit card transactions are subject to a 3.5% non-refundable fee, assessed by a third-party payment processor (MyFloridaCounty.com)
+- A $93.50 fee is required payable by cash, credit card, check, or money order payable to the Clerk of the Circuit Court and County Comptroller.
+All credit card transactions are subject to a 3.5% non-refundable fee, assessed by a third-party payment processor (MyFloridaCounty.com).

 - When applying for a marriage license, upon furnishing a valid certificate of completion from a premarital course conducted by a registered course provider, the application fee shall be reduced by $32.50

-- A printed copy of the premarital course completion certificate must be presented to the Clerk of the Circuit Court for filing to receive the application fee reduction.
+- A printed copy of the premarital course completion certificate must be presented to the Clerk and Comptroller for filing to receive the application fee reduction.

-Should a man and a woman choose to be married by the Clerk of the Circuit Court, an additional $30.00 fee is required.
+Should a couple choose to be married by the Clerk and Comptroller, an additional $30.00 fee is required.
 Ceremonies are performed by a Deputy Clerk, and weather permitting, ceremonies may be performed outside.
-Alternate locations include the Marriage Parlor or historic Courtroom of the 1920's Historic Courthouse in downtown Sarasota FL, or by the fountain at the R. L. Anderson Administration Center in Venice, FL.
+Alternate locations include the Marriage Parlor or Historic Courtroom of the 1920's Historic Courthouse in downtown Sarasota, Florida, or by the fountain at the R. L. Anderson Administration Center in Venice, Florida.